ProgramingMaster/finalproject/README.md

   ###__Calculate__
   The calculate button also expands the card, but shows something different.
 It shows a barbell image with a vertical row of numbers on each side.
-The numbers represent what weights to put on that side of the barbell (the numbers will always be the same on both sides).
+The numbers represent what weights to put on that side of the barbell (the numbers will always be the same on both sides as to keep the bar balanced).
 The weights are conventional gym weights: 45, 35, 25, 10, 5, and 2.5.

   Sometimes one of the numbers (on each side) will have an R: prefixing it.
 This stands for remainder, and means that you have that number left to put on each side, but that number is not a conventional gym weight, which